 The continuing COVID-19 outbreak, which was declared a pandemic by the World Health Organization in March 2020, and the governmental efforts to mitigate the spread of the pandemic, has caused significant volatility and uncertainty in U.S. and international markets and could materially and adversely affect our business and operating results.
-As with so many other companies throughout the U.S. and globally, our business operations have been affected by the COVID-19 pandemic.
-We have experienced interruptions to our clinical trial activities, primarily due to delays or disruptions to patient enrollment as a result of shelter-in-place orders or quarantines, and we anticipate that certain data from our gene therapy product candidates may be delayed as a result of the COVID-19 pandemic.
-Although we have not experienced significant supply interruptions to date, certain of our third party manufacturers or suppliers have prioritized and allocated more resources and capacity to supply drug product or raw materials to other companies engaged in the study of potential treatments or vaccinations for COVID-19.
+As with so many other companies throughout the U.S. and globally, our business operations have been and continue to be affected by the COVID-19 pandemic.
+In addition to some impact on our preclinical manufacturing activities and certain regulatory interactions, we have experienced interruptions to our clinical trial activities, primarily due to delays or disruptions to patient enrollment and dosing as a result of shelter-in-place orders or quarantines, and we anticipate that certain data from our gene therapy product candidates may be delayed as a result of the COVID-19 pandemic.
+For instance, dosing using prophylactic steroids for our fourth cohort of patients in our Phase 1/2 study for DTX301is currently on hold as a result of COVID-19.
+Although we have not experienced significant supply interruptions to date, certain of our third-party manufacturers or suppliers have prioritized and allocated more resources and capacity to supply drug product or raw materials to other companies engaged in the study of potential treatments or vaccinations for COVID-19.
 In response to these events, we are currently seeking alternative sources of supply of drug product or raw materials in an attempt to avoid future potential delays in supply of product, which may result in additional expenses.
-Social distancing measures and travel limitations in response to the pandemic have also made it difficult for us to identify new patients for our commercialized products, which may result in loss of revenue.
-We have also restricted access to our facilities to personnel and third parties who perform critical activities that must be performed onsite and as a result, most of our personnel currently work remotely.
+Social distancing measures and travel limitations in response to the pandemic have also restricted access to our facilities to personnel and third parties who perform critical activities that must be performed on-site and as a result, most of our personnel currently work remotely.
 Such remote working policies may negatively impact productivity and disrupt our business operations.